 - We must never allow the dog to pick up the child’s toys in its mouth.
 If this happens, instruct the child not to take the toy from the dog, but to tell you, or another adult.

 - Do not allow the dog and the child to play rough games where unforeseen consequences are unavoidable.

 - Instruct the child not to run in the dog’s presence, as this is liable to encourage the dog to chase the child.

 - Discourage all attempts by the dog to jump up at the child, as this scares most children.

-- Do not allow child and dog to sleep together.
-We never know what might suddenly frighten one or the other and trigger an accident.
-It can also contribute to the development of an allergic response from the child.
+- Do not allow the child and the dog to sleep together.
+We never know what might frighten one or the other, suddenly, and trigger an accident.
+It can also contribute to developing an allergic response from the child.

-- Do not feed dog and child together.
-The vicinity of food is a factor likely to trigger increased vigilance in some dogs and may result in unfortunate accidents.
+- Do not feed the dog and the child together.
+The vicinity of food is a factor likely to trigger increased vigilance in some dogs and may cause unfortunate accidents.